-- The Students' Union is at the centre of Guildhall's social scene, and offers many clubs and societies including the Guildhall Pride Society, the Christian Union, the Pops Orchestra and the increasingly successful Guildhall Football Team.
-Other activities include paintballing, trips to concerts, BBQs and more.
+- The Students' Union is at the centre of Guildhall's social scene and offers many clubs and societies including the Guildhall Pride Society, the Christian Union, the Pops Orchestra and the increasingly successful Guildhall Football Team.
+Other activities include paintballing, trips to concerts, barbecues and more.

-- The Guildhall School of Music was founded in 1880, and with 62 part-time students it was the first municipal music college in Great Britain.
+- The Guildhall School of Music was founded in 1880, with 62 part-time students – the first municipal music college in Great Britain.
 Full-time courses were introduced by public request in 1920.
-Departments of Speech, Voice and Acting were added and by 1935 the School had added '& Drama' to its title.
+Departments of Speech, Voice and Acting were added and by 1935 the school had added '& Drama' to its title.

-- The School unveiled the newly redeveloped Milton Court building in 2013, which houses world-class performance and training spaces including a concert hall, a lyric theatre, a studio theatre and several major rehearsal rooms.
+- In 2013 the school opened Milton Court, which houses world-class performance and training spaces including a concert hall, a lyric theatre, a studio theatre and several major rehearsal rooms.

 Notable Alumni and Famous Faces